kmdouglass/kpal/README.md

 ### Daemon

 The KPAL daemon, or `kpald`, is a web server that runs on the computer to which the peripherals are connected.
 Users directly interact with the daemon through the user API.
-The daemon in turn reads/writes data to individual plugins through the plugin API using shared libraries. `kpald` uses a database to store the most-recent snapshot of a peripheral's state, among other things.
+Each peripheral runs inside its own thread which is spawned by a POST request to the user API.
+The daemon forwards other user requests to each thread through the thread's dedicated channel.
+The threads interpret the incoming requests and, in response, read and write data to individual plugins through the plugin API using shared libraries.

 ### Plugins

-Peripherals are integrated into KPAL as plugins.
+Plugins are the means by which peripherals are integrated into KPAL.
 A plugin uses a shared library (a `.so` file on Linux) to communicate with the daemon.
 The common set of functions that the library provides is the plugin API.
 Any programming language that can provide a C language interface can be used to write a plugin library.

 ## Writing plugins